steveblue/angular2-rollup/README.md

 Jason Aden gave a presentation about Angular Package Spec 4.0 at ng-conf 2017.
 [Packaging Angular](https://youtu.be/unICbsPGFIA).

 To develop component libraries, scaffold an app with the `--lib` flag.
+Update an existing scaffolded app to support the library build with `ngr update --lib`.

 `tsconfig.lib.json` and `tsconfig.lib.es5.json` configure `ngc` during the library build.